whyyor/article/README.md

-his is the page I made to implement tipping in articles.
+This is the page I made to implement tipping in articles.
 These days good articles with proper news struggle to get attention and end up getting no money.
 I wanted to implement a system where readers could donate to their favorite articles.

+Thanks to my teammate Aryaman Jora for helping me with this project.

 Here are the screenshot of project